Neonatal Care

 Do you think methylxanthines work to treat intermittent hypoxia in late preterm infants?
 Cochrane systematic review: consumer involvement

-Skills / interests: PICO annotation, Dissemination / Knowledge Translation, Methodological peer review, Prioritisation of review topics, Training or mentoring, Consumer (public, patient, carer) input, Other
+Skills / interests: Dissemination / Knowledge Translation, PICO annotation, Methodological peer review, Prioritisation of review topics, Training or mentoring, Other, Patient and public input

-Methodological skills / interests: Patient reported outcomes, Priority setting, Adverse effects, Equity
+Methodological skills / interests: Priority setting, Equity, Patient reported outcomes, Adverse effects

 We are planning a Cochrane systematic review about the role of methylxanthines to prevent and treat intermittent hypoxia and respiratory insufficiency in late preterm infants (gestational age > or equal 34 weeks)